-We are nearly halfway through 2018.
+We are nearly halfway through the year!
 Find that hard to believe?
 We do, too!
 But here we are and we have a few reminders for caring for your outdoor spaces in June.

 - Cut back greenery of your bulb flowers (daffodils, tulips, etc.) that have turned yellow.